Archie Campbell's Rindercella

 Check out Alan's Rindersella and the Prince.

 Ann C sent me a version she memorized from her high school news letter.
-It's yet another fun take on the classic.
-This makes number seven: Ann's Prinderella and the Cince.
+It's yet another fun take on the classic: Ann's Prinderella and the Cince.

 This website is 20 years old and I am starting to think that there are infinitely many versions of this tale.
 I hope you enjoy them all.